Engage Students Differently

 Interdisciplinary, Interactive, Immersive

 Spanning visual and media arts, performance and participatory art, our 2025 program gives students a chance to explore and respond to artworks that are not accessible in the classroom.
-Forge cross-curricula links between the Arts, HASS, Technologies and Languages by engaging with boundary-crossing artwork.
+Forge cross-curricula links between the Arts, HASS, Technologies and Languages by engaging with boundary-crossing artworks at PICA.

 Embrace Cultures, Broaden Horizons

 Deepen students’ intercultural understanding by exploring the perspectives of artists from diverse backgrounds.
-Our 2025 exhibitions present cultural narratives from worldwide settings – West Australian First Nations, Australian, French, Philippine and Iranian.
-The studio residency exchange brings over 30 artists from Taipei, Makassar, New Delhi and Paris to PICA.
+Our 2025 exhibitions present cultural narratives from across Australia, France, the Philippines and Iran.
+Our internationl artist exchange program brings artists from Taipei, Makassar, New Delhi and Paris to PICA in 2025.

 Aboriginal and Torres Strait Islander Histories and Cultures

 Nurture respect for the world’s oldest continuous cultures and the unique contributions of First Nations people.
-In 2025 PICA is excited to present the Revealed showcase of new and emerging WA Aboriginal artists, along with a major new commission by Amanda Bell.
-Revealing Indigenous knowledge, artists address colonisation, the power of language and connection to Country.
+In 2025 PICA is excited to present the Revealed showcase of new and emerging WA Aboriginal artists, along with a major new commission by Amanda Bell and Tyrown Waigana.
+Revealing Indigenous knowledge, these artists address colonisation, the power of language and connection to Country.

 Curriculum Insights

-Learn about how exhibitions at PICA in 2025 connect with the curriculum and help achieve learning goals and standards.
+Learn about how PICA’s 2025 exhibitions connect with the curriculum and help achieve learning goals and standards.

 Plan an excursion that achieves learning goals, connects with curriculum content and is responsive to the strengths and needs of students.
 Tours, workshops and activities can be customised to your class.